MaxHwK/MaxHwK/README.md

 <div align="justify">

-I'm a young <b>Front-End Web Developer</b> of 21 year old, I'm always looking for new challenges to discover and learn new technologies while having fun.
+Young <b>Front-End Web Developer</b> of 21 year old, I'm always looking for new challenges to discover and learn new technologies while having fun.
 I also like contacts and responsibilities, that's why I would like to evolve in the future towards a position of <b>Web Project Manager</b>.

 </div>